 - The DynaMax HS may be vented with: manufactured prefabricated UL/ ULC listed vents of AL29-4C or 316L stainless steel or with plastic vent certified to UL/ ULC S636, such as, IPEX System 636 CPVC or IPEX System 636 PVC or as permitted by local jurisdictions. - The DynaMax HS boiler must be vented and supplied with combustion and ventilation air as described in this section.
-Ensure that the venting and combustion air supply complies with these instructions. - Installations must be in accordance with Part 7, "Venting of Equipment", of the latest edition of the National Fuel Gas Code, ANSI Z223.1 for US installations or the latest edition of CAN/CGA Standard B149 Installation Code for Gas Burning Appliances and Equipment in Canada. - The distance of the vent terminal from adjacent buildings, windows that open and building openings MUST comply with the latest edition of the National Fuel Gas Code, ANSI Z223.1 for U.S. installations or CAN/CGA Standard B149 Installation Code for Canadian Installations. - Vent connection is made directly to the flue outlet opening on top of the unit for the wall mount unit and at the back of the unit for floor mount.
+Ensure that the venting and combustion air supply complies with these instructions. - Provisions for combustion and ventilation air are to be in accordance with the section "Air for Combustion and Ventilation", Of the National Fuel Gas Code, ANSI Z223.1/NFPA 54 ,or clause 8.2,8.3, or 8.4 of" Natural Gas and Propane Installation Code" ,CAN/CSA B149.1,2 or applicable provisions of the local building codes. - The distance of the vent terminal from adjacent buildings, windows that open and building openings MUST comply with the latest edition of the National Fuel Gas Code, ANSI Z223.1 for U.S. installations or CAN/CGA Standard B149 Installation Code for Canadian Installations. - Vent connection is made directly to the flue outlet opening on top of the unit for the wall mount unit and at the back of the unit for floor mount.
 The connection from the appliance vent to the stack must be made as direct as possible.
-The first 3 feet of vent from the appliance flue outlet must be readily accessible for visual inspection. - Vent connectors serving appliances vented by natural draft shall not be connected into any portion of a mechanical draft system operating under positive pressure. - A UL listed concentric vent/air intake kit may be used with the DynaMax HS. - Horizontal runs of vent pipe shall be securely supported (approximately every 4 feet) to prevent sagging and maintain a minimum upward slope of 1⁄4" per foot from the appliance to the vent terminal. - The weight of the venting system must not rest on the unit.
+The first 3 feet of vent from the appliance flue outlet must be readily accessible for visual inspection. - Vent connectors serving appliances vented by natural draft shall not be connected into any portion of a mechanical draft system operating under positive pressure. - A UL listed concentric vent/air intake kit may be used with the DynaMax HS. - Horizontal runs of vent pipe shall be securely supported (approximately every 4 feet) to prevent sagging and maintain a minimum upward slope of 4" per foot from the appliance to the vent terminal. - The weight of the venting system must not rest on the unit.
 Adequate support of the venting system must be provided in compliance with local codes and other applicable codes. - All connections should be secured and sealed per the vent manufacturer's specifications.
 When a positive vent system is disconnected for any reason, the flue must be reassembled and resealed according to the vent manufacturer's instructions. - Do not use an existing chimney as a raceway if another appliance or fireplace is vented through the chimney.